pengiie/rogue/BUGS.md

-# Bugs that we can deal with later.
+# Bugs/optimizations that we can deal with later.

+## Swapchain destruction on wayland
+We get a segfault when destroying the final swapchain when closing the window on wayland.
+This may be hyprland specific since it doesn't happen through xwayland but it doesn't matter since the app is closing anyways.

 ## Swapchain resizing
 When resizing the swapchain, frame image resources in the executor are always